 SIGN #4: You’re Turning into a “Time Fighter”

-Another example of "time fighting" is you having a one-, two- of five-year plan that causes you to treat your partner like an "add water and stir" type of thing.
+Another example of "time-fighting" is you have a one-, two- or five-year plan that causes you to treat your partner like an "add water and stir" type of thing.
 What I mean by that is, it's not so much that you think "he's" the best match for you…you simply don't want to start over and so you decide to make — and by "make", I mean force — it to work, so that you can avoid the fear of having to start all over again.